Paul Negulescu

-Paul Adrian Negulescu is an American-Romanian cell biologist.
-He is the Senior Vice President and Site Head of the San Diego Research Center of American pharmaceutical company Vertex Pharmaceuticals.
+Paul Adrian Negulescu is an American cell biologist.
+He is a Senior Vice President at American pharmaceutical company Vertex Pharmaceuticals.
 He received the 2022 Shaw Prize in Life science and medicine, together with Michael J. Welsh, for their work that uncovered the etiology of cystic fibrosis and developed effective medications.

 Early life and education

 Negulescu was born in San Francisco to first-generation immigrants from Romania.
 His father was a surgeon, and his grandfather, Constantin Vișoianu, was a former Minister of Foreign Affairs of Romania.
 He has a brother.

 Thanks to his childhood experience, he initially wanted to graduate with history from the University of California, Berkeley.
 A third-year physiology class taught by Roger Y. Tsien had a great influence on Negulescu, who eventually graduated with a dual degree in history and physiology in 1986.
 He then went on and studied PhD in physiology under Terry Machen, completing it in 1990.